MLH/mlh-policies/cheating-response.md

 # MLH Cheating Response Procedure

-The following is a guide of actions to be taken in the case of an accusation that a team cheated or otherwise violated the rules of competition.
+The following is a guide of actions to be taken (after the hackathon) in the case of an accusation that a team cheated or otherwise violated the rules of competition.
 Other violations related to the [Code of Conduct] (https://static.mlh.io/docs/mlh-code-of-conduct.pdf) is handled under the [Incident Response Procedure](https://github.com/MLH/policies/blob/master/incident-response.md).

 Accusations of cheating may include but are not limited to:

-- A team replicating somebody else’s code without providing proper credit
-- A team misrepresenting the work they did
+- A team misrepresenting the work they did at a hackathon
 - A team having more team members than the hackathon allows
-- A team using code that was written outside the event without proper documentation
+- A team using code that was written outside the event without letting the judges know

 To determine the validity of cheating instances Major League Hacking defers to the rules adopted by the individual event.
 If the event did not adopt a unique set of rules, the default [MLH Hackathon Rules](https://github.com/MLH/hackathon-rules/blob/master/Rules.md) will be used.

 ## Accusation

-To ensure a consistent and fair response across all events in the League, MLH will deal with cheating accusations at events in the League.
-If you suspect cheating, or you are an organizer who has been made aware of an accusation of cheating, please get in touch with MLH.
-If you are still at the event, go and find the onsite MLH representative.
-If it is after the event, please email league@mlh.io.
-The following steps are to be followed by MLH staff.
+To ensure a consistent and fair response across all events in the League, MLH will deal with cheating accusations taking place at MLH Member Events after the hackathon ends.
+If you suspect cheating, or you are an organizer who has been made aware of an accusation of cheating, please email league@mlh.io.
+The following steps will be followed by Cheating Incidents Team.

 ## Document the Report

-Try to get as much of the allegation in written form by the reporter.
+To help with this investigation, try to get as much of the allegation in written form by the reporter.
 If you cannot, transcribe it yourself as it was told to you.
 The important information to gather include the following:

 - Identifying information (name, email, phone, etc.) of the reporter
 - Identifying information (name, email, phone, etc.) of the participant/team accused of cheating